 1. Get all departments on board

 It's hard to convince a customer to be a reference - of any sort - if sales, execs, IT and legal don't see how critical having cybersecurity marketing references is for the business overall.
-You'll need to show each department how having the customer be on board as a reference benefits *their* department, so be creative.
+You'll need to show each department how having the customer on board as a reference benefits their department, so be creative.
 Sales?
-It's certainly much easier to get new customers if current customers will discuss their experience with your company/product.
+It's certainly much easier to get new customers, if current customers will discuss their experience with your company/product.
 Legal?
 Tougher sell.
-But let legal know that if your customer is willing to speak on your company's behalf -- whether it be to another customer, to the press, etc. then legal has less to review every time marketing or PR puts out something with the customer's name.
+But let legal know that if your customer is willing to speak on your company's behalf -- whether it be to another customer, to the press, etc., then legal has less to review every time marketing or PR puts out something with the customer's name.

 2. Put it in the contract

 No, we're not kidding.
 Put acting as a reference in the contract.
-Offer a spliff.
+Offer a spiff.
 Working with sales, legal and execs, add in a discount for the type of reference.
 Willing to speak to press?
 Analysts?
 Potential customers?
 The biggest discount.
 Willing to speak to analysts and potential customers, but not press?
 Smaller discount.
 It doesn't have to be a direct monetary discount; it could be something as simple as an extra few months of support.